kamalhussain/kamalhussain.github.io/_posts/2017-12-01-ip-namespacing.md

           RX bytes:291585 (284.7 KiB)  TX bytes:437119 (426.8 KiB)
 ```

-## Option 1 - Attach a physical inteface to namespace
+## Option 1 - Attach a physical interface to namespace
 In this option, we will create namespace and attach a physical interface to it.
 Please follow these steps:

 Create a namespace